BBEdit 10

 Empty Your Facebook Inbox

-18 February 2009, early morning
+18 February 2009, lunch time

 I have emails from when I in grade 11 on my old Powerbook 5300CS.
 I read them when I was home a few weeks back.
 It was funny and scary reading what I wrote.
 Those emails are over 10 years old now.
 I wonder what people who have replaced email with Facebook will have to look back on in 10 years time.
 My guess is nothing, but you never know.
 I think the uproar over Facebook’s TOS was justified, but the bigger issue I have with Facebook is that it traps all your interactions with the site on the site.
 There is no way to programatically export your data.
 While their messaging system is convenient, it’s locked into Facebook.
 If Facebook folds, or they decide to ban you from the site, there go your “emails”.
 Kottke compared Facebook to AOL, and the comparison is apt.
 A site that traps your data isn’t worth your time.